 ** Remaining weighted average maturity (WAM) in years.

 Notes: Figures may not add up due to rounding.
 Figures are preliminary and may be subject to revision.
-The monthly purchase volumes are reported net of redemptions.
+The monthly purchase volumes are reported on a settlement basis and net of redemptions.

 The Eurosystem will continue to adhere to the principle of market neutrality via smooth and flexible implementation.
 To this end, the reinvestment of principal redemptions will be distributed over the year to allow for a regular and balanced market presence(see press release on technical parameters for the reinvestment).